 Furthermore, speaking of two recent closures he said, “The future restart of the Midland and GOES operations respectively will depend on future business conditions and ATI’s ability to earn an acceptable return on invested capital on products produced at these operations.”

 This type of action, particularly the shutdown of the ATI GOES line, helps to bring some additional balance to the market.
 The rest of the steel industry will need to follow suit to support HRC prices, but that’s another story.
+AK Steel has attempted to achieve price increases but imports have kept domestic prices in check.

 Meanwhile, the most recent import trade data shows a 19% decline in transformer part imports: